 By asking thoughtful questions about your partner’s perspectives and aspirations, you’ll develop a more collaborative and understanding relationship.

 You could try asking your partner questions like,

-When we do this we tend to be more creative and collaborative, and often new solutions present themselves.
-Plus we achieve our ultimate goal in relationships, to be feeling closer and understanding each other better with every year that passes.
+When we do this, we tend to be more creative, and often new solutions present themselves.
+Plus we achieve our ultimate goal in relationships: to feel closer and understand each other better with every year that passes.

 Common ground can be hard to find sometimes.
 But it’s usually there in the place where our visions merge.
 And when we think like this, it becomes a virtuous cycle.
 As Kerry Patterson says,

 “The pool of shared meaning is the birthplace of synergy.”